saivenkatreddy29/Conveyer_belt/README.md

 # Conveyer_belt

-The task is to find the speed of the conveyer belt using a .svo file recorded using ZED SDK Camera module.
-The following are the steps that are used to complete the task

 # Working
 There are 4 modules in the [src](./src) directory and main.py is the file that needs to be runned